-Khurshid Khoja is Principal and Founder of Greenbridge Corporate Counsel, a minority-owned and woman-managed business law firm founded in 2012, representing clientele in California, Washington, and Hawaii from across numerous sectors in the legal cannabis industry, on regulatory, start‐up, corporate, intellectual property, finance, and other commercial and transactional matters.
+Khurshid Khoja is Founder of Greenbridge Corporate Counsel, a minority-owned and woman-managed business law firm founded in 2012, representing clientele in California, Washington, and Hawaii from across numerous sectors in the legal cannabis industry, on regulatory, start‐up, corporate, intellectual property, finance, and other commercial and transactional matters.
 Khurshid is a business lawyer with over a dozen years of experience in transactional matters, including advising clients and employers on: state and federal banking, corporate, finance and securities laws in multiple highly-regulated industries (including cannabis, insurance and energy); antitrust, unfair competition and trade association laws; intellectual property; commercial contracts; government relations; and regulatory compliance.

 Khurshid is also a dedicated industry advocate.
 He serves on the Board of Directors of the National Cannabis Industry Association and regularly performs pro bono trademark and intellectual property work for NCIA.
 He was recently appointed to NCIA's Policy Council, which advises the NCIA Board on federal legislative and political strategy to reform federal cannabis laws and protect the legal cannabis industry.
 Khurshid also serves as a founding board member of the California Cannabis Industry Association, and has served as CCIA's outside General Counsel since August 2014.
 In that capacity, he also represents CCIA on California State Treasurer John Chiang's Cannabis Banking Working Group, which is exploring state and federal solutions to make banking accessible to the legal cannabis industry.
 In addition, Khurshid serves on the Advisory Council of Students for Sensible Drug Policy.
 He has previously served on the Council on Responsible Cannabis Regulation, and as General Counsel to The ArcView Group and the Emerald Growers Association (now the California Growers Association).